 Microsuction Is The

-At Ear Doctor we only recommend the gold standard of wax removal.
-We only use microsuction and no other method of earwax removal is used.
+At the clinic in Manchester we only recommend the gold standard of wax removal.
+We only use microsuction and manual wax removal.
 Some general practitioners are currently not providing services for wax removal or forcing patients to use olive oil drops for over three weeks before removing by water syringing if done at all.

 Ear wax removal by microsuction is the only method we practice to remove excessive and impacted ear wax.
 NHS GP surgeries have stopped syringing ears currently in Greater Manchester, Stockport, Altrincham, Sale and within Cheshire.
 Services have been moved into the hospital and waiting lists are getting longer.
-Ear Doctor offers same day appointments by home visit or in one of our branches in south Manchester.
+We offer same day appointments by home visit or in one of our branches in south Manchester.

 Benefits Of Microsuction

 Syringing if done incorrectly can lead to perforations and damage to the eardrum.
 The chance of this happening while visualising the eardrum is very low during microsuction.
 Microsuction always removes deep, compacted or impacted wax.
-There is little chance of causing ear infections.
+There is little chance of causing ear infections compared to ear syringing.
 There is also less chance of vertigo or dizziness with Microsuction and it can be performed on a perforated ear.
 Call or book in below.